scuzzydude/asimov/asimov.md

 ## Crusades

 A Crusade could be as simple as a university art student overhears one of her faculty members talking about seeing a minor masterpiece at a party at the home of a local businessman who is an alumnus and a big donor.
 The student starts a crusade of fellow student wishing to implore the businessman to scoot his painting.
-The crusade negotiates an agreement between the businessman, acting as the scootee, and the University, acting as the curator.
+The crusade negotiates an agreement between the businessman, acting as the **scootee**, and the University, acting as the curator.
 The painting is displayed in a special hallway in at the University named after the alumnus, and everybody is happy.
-The scoot charter allows for the majority scootee to recall possession with 24-hours notice.
-Once every few months, when the businessman has to entertain fancy people from overseas, the paiting is swapped back to the businessman's home.
-Everybody is happy, especially the businessman, because now that it is a liquid investment, he feels he can take higher leveraged posistions in his business dealings.
+The scoot charter allows for the majority **scootee** to recall possession with 24-hours notice.
+Once every few months, when the businessman has to entertain fancy people from overseas, the painting is swapped back to the businessman's home.
+Everybody is happy, especially the businessman, because now that it is a liquid investment, he feels he can take higher leveraged positions in his business dealings.
 Rainbows and Unicorns for everybody.

 Or it could get ugly.
-Maybe it's some big money royal prince of an oil rich nation holding a major masterpiece nobody has seen in years, the only photographs available are from 1943 in black and white.
-Perhaps Art Historians have already been rebuked by the royal family when asked to study the masterpiece.
+Maybe it's some big money royal prince of an oil rich nation is holding a major masterpiece nobody has seen in years, the only photographs available are from 1943 in black and white.
+Perhaps Art Historians have already been rebuked by the prince when asked to study the masterpiece.
 News gets out of this crime against humanity -- preventing us from appreciation of our birthright.
-First it starts with a Social Media campaign, and then harrassement when the prince tries to take his harem out to lunch, and finally, outright cancellation, with the Crusade picketing gas stations across Eurpoe that sell the royal petrol.
+First it starts with a Social Media campaign, and then peaceful harassment when the prince tries to take his harem out to lunch, and finally, outright cancellation, with the Crusade picketing gas stations across Europe that sell the royal petrol.

-The Foundation does not need to play a direct role in Crusade.
-It shouldn't get into the property arguments -- **scooting** should be entierly voluntarily.
-I believe over time owners of Art will adjust to thinking of art as a responsibility and not an asset.
+The Foundation should not play a direct role in Crusade.
+It shouldn't get into the property arguments -- **scooting** should be entirely voluntarily.
+I believe over time owners of art will adjust to thinking of art as a responsibility and not an asset.
 Cases where all access to masterpieces is denied to both public and academia are ways to hold the debate on the world stage.
 Otherwise, let soft pressure work its magic.
 Practical businessmen will see public relations and liquidity benefits of scoot.
 Vain rich people will see it as legacy insurance, and their trust fund babies will appreciate the appreciation of liquidity, if not the appreciation of genius.

 ##

 ## National Treasure

 Many physical works of art and historical artifacts are held by national governments.
 The Louvre and all of the art inside, including Da Vinci's *Mona Lisa*, is owned by the people of France.
-Or perhaps, a more evolved way of descripting it is that the people of France, collectively, have chosen to be responsible for the appreciation of the works of Genius housed in the Louvre for the rest of humanity.
+Or perhaps, a more evolved way of describing it is that the people of France, collectively, have chosen to be responsible for the appreciation of the works of Genius housed in the Louvre for the rest of humanity.

-The currency value of the contents of the Louvre is estimate to be over \$500 billion, others will say it's priceless.
+The currency value of the contents of the Louvre is estimate to be over \$100 billion, others will say it's priceless.
 Let me ask you this, what's the yearly vig on priceless?

-....how much... price of house.....
+Using the same fine-art appreciation rate of 13.6% we used for our museum example, over 40 years, the vig on the per-capita value of the art in the Louvre is € 280,000.
+Pretty good, where the average home price in France is €300,000.
+If you could hold out for another ten years, the compounding adds up to over a million euro -- enough for a nice house and a retirement.

-One way to do it would be to scoot the Louvre enmasse and give a proportional amount of scoot to each and every citizen of France.
-Within a few years, every working Jean-Luc will have sold his scoot for asimov, and the value and resposiblity of the National Treasure of France will have redistributed to the people of the world.
-As for the already wealthy French, they'll hold onto their scoot and continute to thrive off the appreciation of Italian Renassiance masters.
-Diplomtaiclly, a good play for the government, as it retains control the possession of the contents of the Louvre.
-Not so great for Westley, Jean-Lucs kid, what does he get -
+One way to do it would be to scoot the Louvre and give a proportional amount of scoot to each and every citizen *of* France.
+Within a few years, every working Jean-Luc will have sold his scoot for asimov, and the value and responsibility for the National Treasure of France will have redistributed to the people of the world.
+As for the already wealthy French, they'll hold onto their scoot and continue to thrive off the appreciation of Italian Renaissance masters.
+Diplomatically, a good play for the government, as it retains control the possession of the contents of the Louvre.
+Not so great for Wesley, Jean-Luc's kid.
+Jean-Luc spent all share of the national treasure on hookers, blow and Earl Grey tea.

+Is there a better way?
+What if you scooted the Louvre, and issued a single scoot to each baby born as a citizen of France.[^13] Once, the baby reaches majority age, he can sell the scoot or hold it -- totally voluntary.
+But once the citizen dies, the assigned scoot ceases to exists, no matter who holds it.
+Now, you've got an arbitrage marketplace not only of appreciating genius, promoting cultural tourism, and keeping citizens healthy for as long as possible.

+I suspect the more likely path, for those countries with a nostalgia for runaway inflation, would be for the government just to scoot National Treasures directly, holding on to as much as possible, but diluting the genius whenever the government spends more than it should.
+Fiat currency backed by "faith in the government" is replaced by "faith that Da Vinci really was a genius."
+Might work, after all, no modern democracy ever elected a complete idiot, right?

 ## Amnesty